Prabowo Subianto: Foreign policy

 Prabowo continued the foreign policy of "thousand friends and zero enemies" enacted by his predecessors Susilo Bambang Yudhoyono and Joko Widodo with a slightly more active role.
 In early 2025, Indonesia officially became a member of BRICS.
 Indonesia's membership in BRICS will strengthen Indonesia's position in the global political arena.
-According to a press statement from the Indonesian Ministry of Foreign Affairs, "Indonesia views BRICS membership as a strategic step to enhance collaboration and cooperation with other developing countries, based on the principles of equality, mutual respect, and sustainable development."
-Under his administration, he tried to widen the definition of Indonesia's "free and active" foreign policy through political and economic pragmatism as well as regional stability.
+In a press statement, the Indonesian Ministry of Foreign Affairs viewed BRICS membership as a strategic step to enhance collaboration and cooperation with other developing countries, based on the principles of equality, mutual respect, and sustainable development.

+Under his administration, he attempted to widen the definition of Indonesia's "free and active" foreign policy through political and economic pragmatism as well as regional stability.
 He modelled his foreign policy from the words of Mohammad Hatta as "sailing between two reefs."
 Compared to Jokowi, Prabowo is seen as a much more aggressive, aspirational, and decisive diplomat.
-Former president Yudhoyono remarked that Prabowo will be a "foreign policy president."
+Former President Yudhoyono remarked that Prabowo will be a "foreign policy president."

-He was the first president-elect in Indonesia's history to conduct foreign visits prior to his inauguration, visiting 20 countries with China being his first after the election.
-As president, Prabowo made his first overseas visit again to China on 9 November 2024.
+He was the first president-elect in Indonesia's history to conduct foreign visits prior to his inauguration, visiting 20 countries.

+Prabowo is the president with the highest number of foreign trips in Indonesian history, visiting 35 countries and traveled abroad each month except for February and March in 2025; he was out of the country for 95 days between November 2024 to April 2026.
+He defended his numerous international visits, stating that they are essential for securing Indonesia's oil supply amid the 2026 Iran war and claiming that these trips have yielded positive outcomes for the country.